njcolvin/QueueingSimulation/ReadMe.md

     * average number of jobs in the system
     * average time a job spends in the system
     * blocking probability versus ρ, ρ = λ / (m * µ)
-        * for each plot, rho should range between 0.1 and 1.0 with at least 10 data points
+        * for each plot, ρ should range between 0.1 and 1.0 with at least 10 data points
         * values of λ can be determined from µ, ρ, and m (run the simulation for λ = 0.1 * m * µ, 0.2 * m * µ, etc.)
         * for each data point, run the simulation for >= 100000 departures